 WHY BECOME A PHLEBOTOMIST?

 Phlebotomists work in dynamic, fast-paced environments and are challenged each day with situations requiring specialized knowledge and skill, while working one on one with patients.
 Integral to the delivery of healthcare to patients of all ages, phlebotomists are employed at hospitals, clinics, medical offices, nursing homes, research settings, and reference labs.

 WHAT IS MASSBAY’S PHLEBOTOMY PROGRAM?

-During the fall and spring semesters, Phlebotomy classes meet Saturdays, 8:00 am – 4:00 pm and clinical experiences in health care settings take place Monday through Friday.
-When offered during the summer, Phlebotomy classes meet Mondays and Wednesdays, 8:00am – 3:30pm for the first 6 week session, and clinical experiences take place Monday through Friday during the 2nd 6 week session.
+During the fall and spring semesters, Phlebotomy classes meet Tuesday evenings for lecture, Wednesday or Thursday evenings for lab.
+Clinical experiences in health care settings take place Monday through Friday during the second half of the semester.
+When offered during the summer, Phlebotomy Lecture is online with in-person lab classes on Mondays and Tuesdays, 6:00pm - 10:30 pm, for the first 6-week session, and clinical experiences scheduled Monday through Friday during the day for the second 6-week session.

 Upon successful completion of the Phlebotomy program, students will be able to:

 - Demonstrate proficiency in all areas of phlebotomy related pre-analytical processes of laboratory testing, recognizing and adhering to infection control and safety policies and procedures.